flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

   - The Video Display Processor's registers, ports and DMA.
   - Motherboard's registers (identifies the console).
   - Expansion ports (used for 'future' accessories).
-  - The second CPU's RAM, intermediated by the *bus arbiter*.
+  - The second CPU's RAM, intermediated by a *bus arbiter*.
+  - The Texas Instruments SN76489 (a PSG, acting as the second sound chip).

 If you wonder the reason behind using 24-bit addresses in a CPU that can handle 32-bit words: the equipment of that era was hardly asking to manage 4 GB of memory.
 Given that implementing unused lines is costly in terms of performance and money, Motorola reached a sensible compromise with 32-bit registers and 24 address lines, preparing developers for the arrival of the full 32-bit CPU (the 68020) five years later.